IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 Configuring Your Dataverse Installation for DOIs
 ++++++++++++++++++++++++++++++++++++++++++++++++

-By default, your Dataverse installation attempts to register DOIs for each dataset and file under a test authority, though you must apply for your own credentials as explained above.
+As explained above, by default your Dataverse installation attempts to register DOIs for each dataset and file under a test authority.
+You must apply for your own credentials.

 Here are the configuration options for DOIs: